ReiFan49/osutaiko-pools/30001-advanced/mappool.md

 ## Pooling Considerations

 - Limited choice of uploaded beatmaps
-- Want to aim for pre-intermediate (mid-high tier of beginners), this may not fit for all.
+- Want to aim for pre-advanced (mid-high tier of intermediate), this may not fit for all.
 Hence all the inputs are welcomed!

 ## Pool Usage Instructions